thehogfather/brackets-code-folding/README.md

 ### Keyboard shortcuts
 The following are the default keyboard shortcut keys for the code-folding extension.

-    Ctrl-Alt-- Collapse code region at current cursor position Ctrl-Alt-= Expand code region at current cursor position Alt-1 Collapse all code regions in current editor Shift-Alt-1 Expand all code regions in current editor
+    Ctrl-Alt-C Collapse code region at current cursor position Ctrl-Alt-X Expand code region at current cursor position Alt-1 Collapse all code regions in current editor Shift-Alt-1 Expand all code regions in current editor

 ##Known Issues
-**If you are on a non-English keyboard, it might be a good idea to change some of these shortcuts in case they conflict with typing letters on your keyboard.
-For instance Ctrl-Alt-+ conflicts with the character ']' on the Spanish keyboard.
-Use an extension like [Brackets Key Remapper](https://bitbucket.org/sacah/brackets-key-remapper) to change the shortcut keys to suit your needs.**
+**If any of the shortcut keys above conflict with your keyboard or you would prefer to use another shortcut key for any reason, please use an extension like [Brackets Key Remapper](https://bitbucket.org/sacah/brackets-key-remapper) to change the shortcut keys to suit your needs.**

 ### License
 MIT-licensed.